Looking for more photos? Check out the latest pics posted on ORCs facebook page (and no, you don't need to be a FB or ORC member to view pictures).

 Swapfests

 ORC has two swapfests (amateur radio flea markets) each year.
-One is the saturday before Mothers' Day and the other is the saturday after Labor Day.
+One is the Saturday in early May and the Fall swapfest is on a Saturday in early September.
 In addition to radios, antennas, books and other "bits and pieces" there is frequently computer hardware and software.

 Corn Roast

 Annually, in late August, ORC has a Corn Roast a family affair for members and guests.
 We gather at a park for boiled corn (and yet we call it a corn roast) brats, hamburgers and beverages (furnished by the club) and yummy deserts and hors d overs that are brought by the members.
-We also have a "Fox Hunt" (search for hidden transmitters) and children's activities.
+Occasionally we've had a "Fox Hunt" (search for hidden transmitters) and children's activities.
+(Corn roast is on hiatus until more interest is shown and volunteers step up to run it.)

 Further Information